YoshiTsukasaki/CoVSTii/README.md

 a)	“Tracking”: (Default value is “on”) You can turn off or on the illustration of the optical flow tracking algorithm.
 This doesn’t affect the stabilization procedure.
 b)	“Setting feature point number”: (Default value is “500”) This parameter defines the number of feature points extracted to be used in the optical flow tracking algorithm.
 You may increase this value if your data has a lot of deformations.
 c)	“Optical Flow Setting”: These settings specify the options that are used to track features between two successive frames.
-i)	“Level”, (Default value is “6”), specify the number of pyramid levels to use.
+&nbspi)	“Level”, (Default value is “6”), specify the number of pyramid levels to use.
 Higher level values help to track larger motions, but costs more running time.
-ii)	“Max.
+&nbspii)	“Max.
 Iterations”, (Default value is “20”), identifies the maximum number of iterations in the optimization step of the tracking algorithm at each level.
 The higher this  value, the more accurate stabilizations; but costs more running time.
-iii)	“Window Size”, n, (Default value is “30”), defines the size (n×n) of the patch window around each feature point that is used to search for a match.
+&nbspiii)	“Window Size”, n, (Default value is “30”), defines the size (n×n) of the patch window around each feature point that is used to search for a match.
 You may increase this  value if your data has big motions.
-iv)	“Displacement Threshold”, (Default value is “0.1”), defines the minimum allowed displacement between the location of the tracked features from iteration to iteration.
+&nbspiv)	“Dis&nbspplacement Threshold”, (Default value is “0.1”), defines the minimum allowed displacement between the location of the tracked features from iteration to iteration.
 So, if   the position of a feature point does not move more than the “Displacement Threshold” from its previous location, its current location is finalized and not tracked anymore.
 The     lower this value, the more accurate stabilizations; but costs more running time.
 d)	“Average frame number”, (Default value is “14”), is used to down-sample the output files by averaging the specified number of frames.

 ### Run the application